Editorial Process and Timeline: Submission to Publication

-Length and Format: Submitted articles should be between 25-40 double spaced pages, or 6,500 and 10,000 words, with 12-point font (Times New Roman), and including endnotes.
+Length and Format: Submitted articles should be 25–40 double-spaced pages, or between 6,500 and 10,000 words, with 12-point font (Times New Roman), including endnotes.
 All footnoted articles will be returned to authors.
 All material submitted to ASJ must follow the Chicago Manual of Style, 16th Edition, and the ASJ Style Guide (also see IJMES Common Word List).
 Submissions that do not adhere to these guidelines will be returned.

-Transliteration: Please review the transliteration section of the ASJ Styleguide (and IJMES Common Word List) before submitting any material with transliterated text to ASJ.
-For consistency in transliteration, we follow the IJMES system.
+Transliteration: Please review the transliteration section of the ASJ Style Guide (and IJMES Common Word List) before submitting any material with transliterated text to ASJ.
+For consistency in transliteration, we follow the IJMES system with minor exceptions..